Garden City High School (Kansas): Football

 In 1961, the football team completed their first undefeated season with a 9–0 record.
 The football team has competed in the state championship several times, finishing runner-up in 1971, 1990, 1991 and 1998.
 They were finally successful in 1999.
-Garden City High School won the 6A state championship in football on November 20, 1999 over Olathe South High School.
+Garden City High School won the 6A state championship in football on November 20, 1999, over Olathe South High School.

-As of 2009, Garden City has been WAC champion five times, district champion thirteen times, and regional champion seven times.
+As of 2009, Garden City has been named WAC champion five times, district champion thirteen times, and regional champion seven times.
 The football program also has produced several notable collegiate and professional athletes including former NFL pro-bowler Fum McGraw.
 Each year, rivals Garden City High School and Dodge City High School play an annual football game known as the "Hatchet Game."
 The winning team receives a decorated hatchet with an engraving of the victorious team and the year.
 The first Hatchet Game was played in 1938 and has been played every year since.
 During the 2007 Hatchet Game, junior quarterback Brodrick Smith set the school record when he rushed for 347 yards in a 42–28 win.
 As of the 2013 season, Garden City High School has won the "Hatchet" for 15 of the past 20 seasons.
 In 2012, USA Today voted the Hatchet Game as the "Greatest Rivalry in Kansas".
+In 2026, the school began firing a single artillery shell following touchdowns during each home game.